-To help you keep genset maintenance regular and provide a basis for warranty claims, record maintenance performed in Maintenance Record (p.
-7-1).
+To help you keep genset maintenance regular and provide a basis for warranty claims, record maintenance performed in Maintenance Record (Section 7).

 AWARNING Accidental or remote starting can cause severe personal injury or death.
 Disconnect the negative (-) cable at the battery to prevent starting while working on the genset.